saptak/saptak.github.io/_posts/2025-03-22-building-intelligent-agents-with-semantic-kernel.md

 # Building Intelligent Agents with Semantic Kernel: A Comprehensive Guide

-In today's rapidly evolving AI landscape, developers are constantly seeking efficient ways to integrate large language models (LLMs) into their applications.
+Developers are constantly seeking efficient ways to integrate large language models (LLMs) into their applications.
 Microsoft's Semantic Kernel provides a powerful framework for building AI agents that can collaborate to solve complex problems.
 In this comprehensive guide, we'll explore how to build intelligent multi-agent systems using Semantic Kernel, with a focus on the Creative Writing Assistant example.

 ## What is Semantic Kernel?